- 01. Japan’s Relationship with English Words

 Are you interested?
 If so, let’s have a look at why Japanese isn’t actually as difficult as it’s often made out to be.

 Unlike what people often thing, Japanese actually uses plenty of English words!
-This is something that you’ll learn when you start taking Japanese classes in high school, or if you learn Japanese with a private tutor.
+This is something that you’ll learn when you start taking Japanese lessons in high school, or if you learn Japanese with a private tutor.

 As you already understand English, you’ve got an ace up your sleeve when it comes to learning the Japanese language!